 The SCO was officially launched by President Emmanuel Macron at the Paris Air Show on 17 June 2019.
 On this occasion, 23 space agencies and international organizations (European Space Agency, United Nations Office for Outer Space Affairs, United Nations Development Program) signed a Joint Declaration of Interest to bring the observatory into being, joined by over 15 countries in just a few months.

-Since 2019, ten Steering Committees have led to the adoption of the Terms of reference and its short- and medium-term roadmap.
+Since 2019, the signatory parties hold two steering committees a year.
+These exchanges have led to the adoption of the Terms of reference and its short- and medium-term roadmap.
 The two-year goal to set up an international charter governing how the SCO operates and how its signatories will contribute to it was enshrined in a multilateral agreement.
-Entering into force on September 1st 2022, the founding Charter of the SCO has already been adopted by 42 signatories.
+Entering into force on September 1st 2022, the founding Charter of the SCO has been adopted by 47 signatories on June 2024.